IKIM-Essen/ClusterDocs/docs/course/class-09-python-notebooks.md

 ![Historical Jupyter notebook showing remote-host and Python-environment checks](../assets/jupyter-notebook.png)

-Do not reuse former worker hostnames, home paths, usernames, ports, or tokens from screenshots.
+Do not reuse those values: former worker hostnames, home paths, usernames, ports, or tokens from screenshots.
 Never publish a notebook token or include it in a support screenshot.

 ## Large-data pattern